🎉 We've launched!

 As always, if you’ve found a measure you would like adding to Bravely Connect as an automated measure, just drop us a measure request here.

-✅ Coming soon on Bravely Connect
+✅ Available on Bravely Connect

-The OLBI is a self-report measure used to assess the severity of work-related burnout.
-It consists of 16 questions which ask the client to indicate their levels of agreement with various statements related to professional burnout.
-The OLBI contains two subscales measuring exhaustion and disengagement.
-Total scores are calculated via the summation of each item; however, some items assess vigor and engagement, and these items are reverse-scored.
-Potential scores on each subscale range from 8 to 32 with the total potential OLBI score ranging from 16 to 64.
 Higher scores indicate higher levels of burnout.
 Limitations for the OLBI include its inability to diagnose any specific disorder via cutoff scores, and potential concerns about item 13’s validity when used with modern day workers who often change careers.
 Even with these limitations, the OLBI may be helpful for efficiently tracking patients’ levels of burnout.

 Highlights